FREE TOOL

 One single-serve packet = 25g protein + 5g creatine

-Get your protein from whole food when a kitchen's an option — that's always the move.
-For the days it isn't (flights, hotels, back-to-back meetings), one TSA-friendly packet covers a meal's worth of protein and a full creatine dose in a single shake.
+Get your protein from whole food when a kitchen's an option.
+That's always the move.
+For the days it isn't (flights, hotels, back-to-back meetings), one TSA-friendly packet covers a meal's worth of protein plus 5g of creatine in a single shake.

 Built for adults (18+)

-Evidence-based ranges from the International Society of Sports Nutrition (Jäger 2017; Kreider 2017), Morton et al. 2018, the ACSM/AND/DC joint position stand, and PROT-AGE (Bauer 2013).
+Evidence-based ranges from the International Society of Sports Nutrition (Jäger 2017; Kreider 2017; Antonio 2021), Morton et al. 2018, Hultman et al. 1996, Candow et al., the ACSM/AND/DC joint position stand, and PROT-AGE (Bauer 2013).
 Calorie math uses Mifflin-St Jeor (2005).
-This is general nutrition guidance, not medical advice — if you're pregnant, have kidney concerns, or are managing a health condition, talk to your doctor.
-Note: creatine can modestly raise blood creatinine (a lab kidney marker) in healthy people without harm — mention it if you get bloodwork.
+This is general nutrition guidance, not medical advice.
+If you're pregnant, have kidney concerns, or are managing a health condition, talk to your doctor.
+Note: creatine can modestly raise blood creatinine (a lab kidney marker) in healthy people without harm, so mention it if you get bloodwork.